 - Last updated:

-The longer you work with WordPress, the more likely you are to come across the dreaded ‘error establishing a database connection‘.
-This is a scary one, because you’ll likely be able to access, in part, either the front or back end of your website — and, if you haven’t yet gotten your head around a few fundamental concepts about servers and/or web development, you’ll probably be at a loss.
+The longer you work with WordPress, the more likely you are to come across the dreaded ‘error establishing a database connection‘ message.
+This is a scary one, because you’ll likely be unable to access your site (or at least part of your site), and, if you haven’t yet gotten your head around a few fundamental concepts about servers and/or web development, you’ll probably be at a loss.

 What Does ‘Error Establishing a Database Connection’ Actually Mean?

 There are two main parts to your WordPress website:

 - Your site’s files — these are files such as the core WordPress software, your theme’s templates, plugin templates, and so on.